MiningMath

 The most recommended strategy is passing through the tutorial steps of validating data and constraints validations then starting using the surfaces as a guide to reduce the complexitywithout losing dilution aspects on your approach.

-To get such guidance on a broader view with a reduced runtime use the Exploratory Analysis to get pushbacks and insights on what could be used.
+To get such guidance on a broader view with a reduced runtime you can for example create optimized pushbacks.
 The last step is to get a detailed Schedule since the model has such complexity.
 If such approaches do not offer a proper runtime, try to get intermediate results by splitting the total production into 2 or 3 periods.

 Share this Doc